heminsatya/polaris-slideshow/README.md

 ```
 npm install
 ```

 Now, you have everything set-up.
 You can customize it however you want.

-Next step after customization is to rebuild the CSS libraries.
+Next step after customization is to rebuild CSS & JS libraries.

 * To rebuild the CSS libraries run:

-To rebuild the CSS libraries run:

 ```
 npm run css
 npm run css-dev